christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 how to color these pictures itself.

 Cohen progressed through a series of lower- to higher-level programming
-languages: first Fortran, then C, and ultimately Lisp.[^mccorduck] He used plotters to realize works on paper, and constructed his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color
+languages: first Fortran, then C, and ultimately Lisp.[^mccorduck1990] He used plotters to realize works on paper, and constructed his own output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color